sunnyveerla/HCsig/README.md

 # HCsig
-Cervical samples based HGSC signatures
+High-grade serous ovarian carcinoma-derived copy number signatures in diagnostic and archival cervical samples
 ## Introduction

 ### Bioinformatic workflow
 [BINP52_CNA_Framework](https://github.com/IngridHLab/BINP52_CNA_Framework), a pipeline to generate copy number profiles and detect copy number signatures from shallow whole genome sequening (sWGS) samples.

-[CerCNsig](https://github.com/IngridHLab/CerCNsig), a workflow to optimal absolute copy number profiles and generate of copy number signatures for cervical Samples from high grade serous carcinoma patients.

 The version of tools and packages to be used will be specified in each step (see chapter 3).
 The scripts within the pipeline are based on Python (v3.11.6) and R (v4.3.2).
 - (1) Preprocessing.
 This step includes quality assessment and quality trimming on the raw reads. (`Fastp` will be used for QC and trimming, together with `fastqc` and `multiQC` to generate the QC reports.)